msampathkumar/datadriven/Project Submission.md

 Across Africa, cholera, typhoid, dysentery and other diseases kill thousands each year.
 To help the people of Tanzania(2007), The Tanzanian government, with support from UN Development Programme(UNDP), responded to the water problems by the installation of Drinking Water Taps and Decentralized the maintenance for a quick response.
 Today this water infrastructure is facing repair and maintenance issues causing a disconnection for drinking water needs.

 The Taarifa Platform is an open source web API, designed to close citizen feedback loops.
 Using Taarifa people can report their social issues(like water, electricity, food and other) from different forms of communications like SMS, Web Forums, Emails or Twitter.
-Later these reports are placed into a work flow where they can be followed up and acted up on while engaging citizens and community.
+Later these reports are placed into a workflow where they can be followed up and acted upon while engaging citizens and community.
 A message then will to local central governing body notifying the issue & the location.

 ![Image][water_pump_with_kids]

 ## Problem Statement

 Using the data gathered from Taarifa and the Tanzanian Ministry of Water, can we predict which pumps are functional, which need some repairs, and which don't work at all?
-Predicting one of these three classes based and a smart understanding of which water points will fail, can improve the maintenance operations and ensure that clean, potable water is available to communities across Tanzania.
+Predicting one of these three classes that might have caused the failure of a water pump, can improve the maintenance operations to well prepare and ensure that clean, potable water is available to communities across Tanzania.

 This project is inspired by [DataDriven][datadriven7]!